varkenvarken/Snap/documentation/Snap-User-Manual.md

-# **Snap\!**
+# **Snap!**

 ## ***Connecting modular assets in a snap***

 ![](images/image1.png)

-Snap\!
+Snap!
 Is an add-on that lets you define snap-points on objects and provides an easy-to-use, interactive way of snapping objects together.

 Snapping an object to another object will position it at the chosen snap-point and align the object in such a way that the object's orientation matches that of the snap-point on the other object.